qBioTurin/grapes-dd/README.md

 ### Use containerized GRAPES-DD

 We built a Docker image containing both GRAPES-DD and GRAPES.
-In the folder where the Dockerfile is, run the following command to build the image:
+In the folder where the Dockerfile is located, run the following command to build the image:

 ##### Build the docker image